Overcoming VACUUM WRAPAROUND

 • Use the autovacuum workers as an indicator of what databases remain to be processed.

-One recovers from a forced shutdown due to transaction id wraparound by performing a cluster-wide vacuum in single-user mode:
+One recovers from a forced shutdown due to transaction ID wraparound by performing a cluster-wide vacuum in single-user mode.

-Here is an example using the aforementioned list “list_db”:
+Here is an example using the aforementioned list_db file:

-TXID Wraparound is one of the scariest scenarios that can occur.
+TXID wraparound is one of the scariest scenarios that can occur.
 Thankfully, this is an extremely rare incident and only occurs when systems are either under extremely heavy load or have been neglected.

 References